Swedish leader voices anger after dozens of cars are burned

 Photos posted by Swedish tabloid Aftonbladet showed black-clad men torching cars on a parking lot near Goteborg.

 Sweden’s news agency TT said witnesses had seen “masked youngsters” running away.
-No arrests have been made.

-Lippens said several youths that police met at the scene have been identified.
+Several youths that police met at the scene have been identified.

 “We have spoken with them but we cannot conclude they started the fires.
-We also have spoken with their parents,” he told local media.
-He was not available for further comments.
+We also have spoken with their parents,” Fuxborg said, adding police were in the early stages of the investigation.

+Two people, aged 16 and 21 and living in Frolunda were detained for questioning, Fuxborg said.
+They later were formally arrested on suspicion of arson.
+More suspects likely could be detained.

 Swedish Prime Minister Stefan Lofven lashed out at the perpetrators, asking them: “What the heck are you doing?”